klidi/weather-app-ddd-cqrs/readme.md

 - OpenApi docs
 - ErrorHandler (Currently there is no way to return a json response in case of an exception)
 - Custom Exceptions (I have done only one or two due to time but definitely needed more)
-- Move parts of config at aggregates BC level
+- Move parts of config at BC level
 - Proxy Cache Repository for each partner.
 Currently, the cache is being handled by the same repository that fetches the data this breaks the single responsibility principle, so a proxy would be perfect in such case
 - Proper Criteria object and everything that comes with it to be able to search